cnebs/Mock-Etsy-Reviews-Microservice/README.md

 It was constructed to use 100 unique seller records, with 100 reviews for each seller.

-The microservices communicate via message bus across the reverse proxy; data renders relative to the product id.
+The microservices communicate via broadcast channel message-bus across the reverse proxy; data renders relative to the product id.

 React-Bootstrap is the front-end framework used across microservices in this project.